preshetin/hackathon-slack-bot/README.md

+# How to install an this Slack app

+1. Deploy this app with any ENV vars by running command like `sls deploy --stage prod-hackathon-id -v`
+2. Create and app, copy app manifest, then instert Slack URL.
+3. Add logo.
+4. Install the app.
+5. Decide which channel are you planning to use as #matching channel.
+Copy that channel ID.
+6. Now you have all Env vars for Deploy script.
+Fill them and re-deploy the app.

 # Deploying to AWS Lambda ⚡️ Bolt for JavaScript

 > Slack app example for deploying to AWS Lambda using the Serverless Framework with Bolt for JavaScript